PowershellScripts/PowershellScripts.github.io/articles/en/InformationProtection/simulateadmin.md

 <br/><br/><br/>

-Filter or search by name:
+The admin roles can be also filtered or searched by name:

 <br/>